Extra Curricular & Outings

 Within the Reggio Emilia approach, we passionately believe that children should be outdoors and exploring nature at every opportunity.
 With the incredibly fortunate location of our nursery, we have a large natural garden for the children to spend their time in.
 The children can embrace nature and the outside with open arms and engage in multiple first hand experiences.
 Nature Folk allows children to see the natural world as an endless resource for their play, where they can use their imagination at all times.
 Introducing children to the natural world come rain no shine and allowing them to engage in a number of activities such as mini beast hunts, making mud pies, searching for fossils or collecting a number of rocks, sticks and leaves to bring back to nursery.
 The children are also involved in planting flowers, fruits and vegetables to care for and watch grow, allowing them to develop an understanding of the world around them and a sense of wonder and curiosity for the natural world.

 Lots of our children come from multi-lingual homes as well as often travel to and from many different countries around the world.
 We want to celebrate these languages and teach others about these amazing places and give them an opportunity to learn new languages too.
 Children are able to learn simple words, phrases, greetings and even numbers and colours from lots of different languages.
 Sessions will be planned alongside World celebrations and National days.
 This also links in with our Kids Kitchen program.
-Practitioners who speak different languages support the planning of the sessions znd deliver sessions within the nurseries.
-Alongside this We have a French Teacher Devyani Finch come in once a week to teach French to our Kindergarten and Pre-School.
+Practitioners who speak different languages support the planning of the sessions and deliver sessions within the nurseries.